 Therefore its a lactose free cheesecake.

-I created this recipe after a request from a friend of ours, who is herself lactose intolerant.
+I initially created this recipe after a request from a friend of ours, who is herself lactose intolerant.

 She loved the cheesecake.
 Not only that, on trying it on her non-lactose intolerant friends, they never noticed any difference in taste either!